 To apply this Demonstration to great circle navigation, mentally model the corner

-to be located at the north pole and the location of the corners
+to be located at the north pole and the locations of the corners

 to points of departure and arrival.
-At the corner angle
+As the corner angle

 input the difference in longitude between the locations

 as side angles

 , respectively.
 The solution for side angle a

 gives the great circle distance in angular measure.
 To convert to nautical miles, use the fact that